How to Care for a Blind Dog: Training Tips

 Living with a blind dog requires time and patience.
 Whether your dog is a senior and lost his vision as he aged or your dog was born blind, there are many ways to help him navigate through life.
-Remember too that your dog’s nose is a very powerful tool and he’ll use this to determine what around the environment is safe and when he needs your help.
+Remember that your dog’s nose is a powerful tool; he’ll use this to determine what is safe around the environment and when he needs your help.

 Some stories we’ve seen are about dogs having their own “blind” dog partners, but for most of us, that’s not on the table.

 “If the cause of the blindness is limited to the eyes and the health of the rest of the dog is good, then blind dogs can lead fairly normal lives.
 Their remaining senses can help them adapt to their surroundings.
 Considering all of your dog’s senses, eyesight is number three in importance behind hearing and his sense of smell.
 You will need to capitalize on those other senses, plus the sense of touch, to help your dog move through his environment and interact with others.”

 Dog Naturally Magazine tells us that when our dog’s eyesight is almost completely gone, there are ways to help with the adjustment, including: